Academic literacy development for your students

 How we work with PG research students

 Appointments occur once the student’s work has been commented on by supervisors.
-In accordance with AUT’s proofreading guidelines for student assessments and the guidelines for the proofreading of postgraduate theses and dissertations at AUT, Learning Success staff do not proofread or check student work.
+In accordance with AUT’s proofreading guidelines for student assessments and the guidelines for the proofreading of postgraduate theses and dissertations at AUT, Learning & Academic Engagement staff do not proofread or check student work.
 Students may have approximately two appointments per semester. per student for each semester.

 Research students have direct access to academic writing advisors through thesis writing workshops, drop-ins and general workshops on academic writing.
 Research students can also book into workshops run in collaboration with the Graduate Research School .